Brad Pitt Reportedly ‘Mentally And Physically’ Strained, Losing Weight After Angelina Jolie Divorce

-Brad Pitt stepped out to attend a charity event over the weekend and some people couldn’t help but notice how thin he looked.
+Brad Pitt stepped out to attend a charity event over the weekend, and some people couldn’t help but notice how thin he looked.
 According to Life & Style Magazine, it appears as though Brad Pitt has lost quite a bit of weight since his divorce from Angelina Jolie.
 He is looking rather slender these days indeed.

 “Fans were startled to see the actor looking extremely skinny at a Malibu charity event on Saturday, Jan.
-14. Even though the father-of-six’s weight loss was noticeable during his surprise appearance at the Golden Globes a week earlier, he looked even more frail while hanging with singers Sting and Chris Cornell.
+14. Even though the father-of-six’s weight loss was noticeable during his surprise appearance at the Golden Globes a week earlier, he looked even frailer while hanging with singers Sting and Chris Cornell.
 It’s believed that his divorce from Angelina Jolie has taken quite a toll on him both mentally and physically,” reports Life & Style Magazine.

 Brad Pitt has been through the ringer since Angelina Jolie filed for divorce.
 The actor has been on the cover of just about every tabloid, sources claiming he had an affair (with actress Marion Cotillard) and others claiming that he was physically abusive to his kids.
 On top of all of that, Brad Pitt has been embroiled in a custody battle with Jolie and hasn’t been able to see his six children as often as he would like.
 That hasn’t been fun, either.